-We have a practice of making leveraged stock option grants (if any) to employees annually on the date of the quarterly meeting of our Board of Directors held in August of each year, after we announce earnings for the prior fiscal year.
-The Compensation Committee may, at its discretion, periodically approve grants of nonqualified stock options and/or shares of restricted stock to executive officers and other key employees.
-Typically, these grants are made for retention purposes.
+We have a practice of making leveraged stock option grants (if any) and awards of shares of restricted stock (if any) to employees annually on the date of the quarterly meeting of our Board of Directors held in August of each year, after we announce earnings for the prior fiscal year.
+The Compensation Committee may, at its discretion, periodically approve grants or additional grants of nonqualified stock options and/or shares of restricted stock to executive officers and other key employees.
+Typically, these grants are made for retention purposes or as a result of a change in an officer's responsibilities and duties.
 The grant date for all classes of stock options and restricted stock (other than inducement grants to new employees) is always the date of approval of the grant by our Board of Directors or the Compensation Committee, as applicable, and the grant date for inducement grants to new employees is the first date of employment.
-During fiscal 2010, the Compensation Committee approved awards to our executive officers and certain key employees of restricted stock grants at the Board of Directors regular meeting held August 18, 2009 and nonqualified stock option grants at the Board of Directors regular meeting held on December 9, 2009.
-Additionally, the Compensation Committee approved leveraged stock option grants and restricted stock grants to our executive officers and certain key employees at the Board of Directors regular meeting held August 17, 2010.
+During fiscal 2014, the Compensation Committee approved awards to our executive officers and certain key employees of leveraged stock options and grants of shares of restricted stock at the Board of Directors regular meeting held August 21, 2013.
+Additionally, based upon fiscal 2014 performance, the Compensation Committee approved awards of leveraged stock options and restricted stock grants to our executive officers and certain key employees at a meeting held August 20, 2014.
+Finally, during fiscal 2014, the Compensation Committee also approved restricted stock grants on October 8, 2013 and February 17, 2014 to Mr. Guillot and Mr. Messina for the purpose of rewarding their individual performance and its impact on STRATTEC's financial results.